 This, after we’ve combed through client testimonials and tussled with taglines.
-We drafted copydecks, created some distance between us and the writing, then came back to polish things up.
-Finally, at some wee hour of the morning, we shared off the Google Doc and—
+After we’ve written, revised, walked away, revised again.
+Finally, at some wee hour of the morning, we shared the Google Doc and BOOM:

 Because negative client feedback is not a death knell.
 It’s a natural part of an iterative writing process.
 It’s the writer’s opportunity to make a good faith effort to meet the client’s expectations and see the project through—to deliver a quality deliverable that supports larger business objectives.

 As long as the writer communicates clearly, articulates the reasoning behind their choices (where tenable), and makes every effort to address the client’s concerns, the project will move forward, one way or another.
 The professional writing life, too, will go on.